Why all EMS providers should be pre-planning hospital evacuations

 Pre-plan, build, and stock equipment that can serve as a future ambulance and specialty vehicle in the event of emergency evacuation

 From infrastructure failings, to natural disasters, to violent attacks, emergency events sometimes reach the one place many consider a safe haven: hospitals.
-A hurricane, gas leak or other emergency may force a hospital to evacuate to protect current and prospective patients.
+A hurricane, gas leak, wildfire or other emergency may force hospitals, nursing homes or skilled nursing facilities to evacuate to protect current and prospective patients.

 Are you aware of your local hospital’s evacuation plan?
 Has your organization had a seat at the table when discussing it?
 If not, then don’t be surprised to learn that you’re likely a big part of an evacuation plan; and that its success is contingent on your role.